Entrance Requirements for the MFA in Creative Writing

 All MIU students practice the Transcendental Meditation® technique.
 If you have not learned it yet:

-- Online students learn the TM technique before beginning class at MIU.
+- Students are required to learn the TM technique before starting the first class

 - Find information on the TM technique or search for a TM teacher at TM.org